arthi-j/devax-eventbridge-demo/README.md

 # Devax: Event Driven Architecture

 These are the instructions for the demos that were part of the AWS DevAx session on event driven architecture.
+As part of the demo we will build a simple microservices application and use [Amazon EventBridge](https://aws.amazon.com/eventbridge/) for integration between the components.
+We will also look at how we can use it for integration with SaaS applications.
 The demo covers three EventBridge integration scenarios.

 1. From your application using AWS SDK

+    For this demo, we will simulate an order processing microservice communicating asynchronously with a forecasting microservice using EventBridge.
+We will use AWS Lambda to build both services.

 2. Using webhooks and API Gateway

+    For this demo, we will receive a callback from the payment processing platform, [Stripe](https://stripe.com), using webhooks.
+On AWS, we will use [Amazon API Gateway](https://aws.amazon.com/api-gateway/) to proxy requests directly to EventBridge.

 3. Native partner integration

+    We will look at an operations workflow here and show how you can receive build notifications for pipelines hosted on [Buildkite](https://buildkite.com/).
+We will use Buildkite's native partner integration with EventBridge.

 ## Architecture